This is a reference manual for SolveSpace. It is not intended as an introduction to the program; for that, see the tutorials.

 It is never possible to change a line or curve's color, line width, or other cosmetic properties directly.
 Instead, the cosmetic properties of an entity may be specified by assigning that entity to a line style.
 The style specifies color, line width, text height, text origin, text rotation, and certain other properties that determine how (and whether) an object appears on-screen and in an exported file.

 SolveSpace's basic color scheme is defined by the default styles.
 To view them, choose "line styles" from the home screen in the text window.
 This is where, for example, lines are specified to be white by default, and constraints to be magenta, and points to be green.
 The default styles may be modified.
-These modifications will be saved in the registry, and will apply to all files opened on that computer.
+These modifications will be saved in the user config (the registry on Windows, a .json file on other platforms), and will apply to all files opened on that computer.

 It is also possible to create custom styles, for cosmetic or other purposes.
 (For example, laser cutters often use the color of a line to specify the power and feed with which to cut it.)
 To create a custom style, choose "new custom style" in the style screen.
 The new style will appear at the bottom of the list of styles, with default name new-custom-style.